yungSoftware/roblox-2016-source-code/BUILDING.md

  12. Thats it, you successfully builded from the source!

  The guide is straight forward so there should be no issues on your side<br>
+ Most of the errors you may get while launching the game is because you have to copy the required file(s) to the game location.<br>
  Since I've already configured everything, you won't have to do much.